 The Delta flight was great, especially with the entertainment systems where we could watch unlimited movies on demand.
 The Andaz was a great place to spend the day and a good use of points.
 However for a stop over at the LAX airport it wasn’t very convenient to pay for the taxi ride to and from the Andaz, the taxi cost was almost as much as we paid to stay at the Ritz Carlton in LA stay on the return leg.
 Using the Spa Finder certificates for a day at the Bliss spa was a great way to spend the day before a long ~ 9 hour flight.

 Delta – 300,000 Sky Miles (150,000 each ticket)

 Full disclosure: My blog was not disclosed to any of the travel providers and I only received benefits offered to elite members of the programs I’m a member of including Delta, SPG, Hilton, InterContinental, Hyatt, and Ritz Carlton.

 Need Some Extra Points & Miles For A French Polynesian Award Vacation?

 - Sign up for the Delta Gold Skymiles from American Express for 30,000 bonus Skymiles after you spend $500 in three months.
 Then supplement your existing Delta miles for an award to French Polynesia on Air France.
 This card comes with a $0 annual fee the first year then a $95 fee after the first year.
 Check your first bag for free on every Delta flight.
 Receive Zone 2 priority boarding on Delta flights

-- Sign up for the SPG Personal American Express card and the SPG Business American Express card for 25,000 SPG points each.
-Then you can transfer the points into 60,000 Delta Skymiles to help with an award ticket to French Polynesia on Air France.
+- Sign up for the SPG Personal American Express card and the SPG Business American Express card for SPG points.
+Then you can transfer the points into Delta Skymiles or another airline to help with an award ticket to French Polynesia on Air France.